Currency API Concepts

 1. mCards receives an authorization request from the card network

-2. The DPE evaluates available payment accounts in rank order
+2. The DPE evaluates payment accounts in rank order

 3. When a payment currency account is evaluated: